 25 Words You Didn't Know Were in the Dictionary

-With perhaps three-quarters of a million words in the English language, it’s fairly reasonable to suggest that you probably won’t get around to learning them all, and that there’ll be plenty of words hiding away in the dictionary that you’ll never need (or want) to know.
+With perhaps three-quarters of a million words in the English language, it's fairly reasonable to suggest that you probably won't get around to learning them all, and that there will be plenty of words hiding away in the dictionary that you’ll never need (or want) to know.

 In some cases, that's a real shame: Look closely enough and the dictionary contains dozens of eminently useful words, like euneirophrenia (the pleasant feeling of contentment that comes from waking up after a nice dream), zwodder (a cloudy, befuddled mental state caused by not getting enough sleep), and snollygoster (a disreputable politician).
 But in other cases—as with the 25 weird and obscure words listed here—not knowing or using them might be totally understandable.

 As well as being one of the strangest words in the dictionary, archimime or archmime is also perhaps one of the strangest occupations in history: According to the Oxford English Dictionary, an archimime was "a chief buffoon or jester" whose job involved attending funerals and impersonating the deceased person.
 (No, really.)

 Yes, this slang word for anything particularly awesome was added to the dictionary (or at least the online arm of Oxford Dictionaries) in 2015, along with the likes of fur baby, wine o’clock, manspreading, and mkay.

 If you know your classics, you might know this one already: A batrachomyomachy is a petty quarrel or pointless argument.
 That might sound straightforward enough, but when you find out that it literally means "a battle between frogs and mice," things take a turn for the unusual.
 The word batrachomyomachy actually derives from an ancient Greek parody of Homer's Iliad in which a frog accidentally drowned a mouse that was sitting on its back, sparking a brutal war between the two species.